uber/kraken/docs/lazy-pull-streaming-design.md

 2. **P3 — demand-driven fetch — DONE.** §2c lazy mode + demand set: the lazy
    torrent requests only touched pieces (+readahead).
 This is what produced the ~21× byte reduction; folded into P1 for the PoC.
-3. **P2 — cold-origin streaming — DONE (Stack B).** §4 (backend range) + §5
+3. **P2 — cold-origin streaming — IMPLEMENTED IN PLAN, NOT FLEET-READY (Stack
-   Phase 2 (partial origin seed) shipped — see production plan for the as-built detail. §7 (partial tracker discovery) remains.
+   B).** §4 (backend range) + §5 Phase 2 (partial origin seed) designed — see
+   production plan for the as-built detail and its §12 observability gap before calling this fleet-ready. §7 (partial tracker discovery) remains.
    The `lib/streaming` format seam (§ format abstraction) and the §6 build-index dependency resolver are **deferred** — v1 (stargz) needs no separate index blob, so cross-cluster index/data-blob replication has nothing to replicate today (production plan §8).
 4. **P4 — compression — REMAINING.** Per-piece zstd, coordinated with the zstd
    workstream.